 The fuel bundles are repositioned and/or replaced from time to time using an overhead gantry crane and remote manipulation.
 Note that the ceiling height over the liquid sodium pond must be high enough to allow extraction and replacement of individual fuel bundles.
 Spent fuel bundles are lifted 2 m to clear the vertical square support tubes and are then moved to the reactor perimeter zone of the primary sodium pool where the irradiated fuel bundles are stored until they lose most of their fission product decay heat before being removed from the primary sodium pool.

 The FNR is designed to safely withstand earthquake induced horizontal acceleration of up to 1.0 g.
 At a sustained 1.0 g horizontal acceleration the surface of the liquid sodium could adopt an angle that is 45 degrees to the horizontal.
-Under these circumstances the liquid sodium height on one end of the pool could theoretically reach up to 25 m above the liquid sodium pool floor.
+Under these circumstances the liquid sodium height on one end of the pool could theoretically reach up to 25 m _______above the liquid sodium pool floor.
 The gantry crane is located higher than this maximum liquid sodium height.
 The saw cut lava rock blocks forming the pool thermal insulation must be firmly attached to the surrounding concrete walls and to upper level steel walls to prevent a structural failure in severe earthquake conditions.
 Hence the FNR can be thought of as being located in a 12.5 m deep liquid sodium pool with a liquid sodium top surface which is 1 m below the pool deck.

 The main chemical threat from a power FNR is the 5608 m^3 of liquid sodium contained in the primary sodium pool.
 If this liquid sodium contacts water there will be an explosive chemical reaction which liberates hydrogen that will spontaneously ignite in an air atmosphere.
-Hence one of the main issues in FNR design is choice of a reactor site where the liquid sodium will never be exposed to water.
+Hence one of the main issues in FNR design is choice of a reactor site where the sodium will never be exposed to flood water.

 FNR SITE SELECTION: